 Image by Manu Shwendener via Unsplash.com

-Curovate is a physical therapy app developed by a physical therapist.
+Curovate is a physical therapy app developed by a physical therapist that can help you fall in love with exercise.
 The app provides daily video guided physical therapy exercises.
 To try the app today, click the download links below!
-Enjoy falling in love with exercise!